Chandlerrrr/Blogverge/CONTRIBUTING.md

 5. Make sure your code lints.
 6. Issue that pull request!

-## Any contributions you make will be under the MIT Software License
+## Any contributions you make will be under the GPL Software License
-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
-Feel free to contact the maintainers if that's a concern.
+In short, when you submit code changes, your submissions are understood to be under the same [GPL License](https://github.com/Chandlerrrr/Blogverge/blob/master/LICENSE) that covers the project.
+Feel free to contact me at gautamkhattri07@gmail.com if that's a concern.

-## Report bugs using Github's [issues](https://github.com/briandk/transcriptase-atom/issues)
+## Report bugs using Github's [issues](https://github.com/Chandlerrrr/Blogverge/issues/new)
 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](); it's that easy!

 ## Write bug reports with detail, background, and sample code